cscart/docs/en/user_guide/shipping_and_taxes/taxes/set_up_tax.rst

 .. important::

-    If you apply several taxes to the base product price, make sure they have the same priority.
-Otherwise, if the priority of **tax A** is *1* and the priority of **tax B** is *2*, the tax A will be applied to the product price, and tax B will be applied to the product price with tax A.
+    If you want to apply several taxes to the base product price, make sure those taxes have the same priority.
+Otherwise, if the priority of **tax A** is *1* and the priority of **tax B** is *2*, the tax A will be applied to the base product price, and tax B will be applied to the product price with tax A applied already.

 ---------------------------
 Apply Taxes to All Products